Accrued interest: What it is and how to calculate it

-When it comes to accrued interest, the term can mean two different things.
-In one scenario, it can mean an increase in investment income or savings.
-But if you’ve borrowed money, it can mean an increase in the debt you owe.
+Accrued interest can mean two different things.
+On one hand, it can boost investment income or savings.
+But if you’ve borrowed money, accrued interest can increase the amount you owe.

 • Accrued interest is unpaid interest related to credit cards, loans, investments, savings and beyond.